Redirect Types Explained

 IFrame Masking

 Show the destination content while keeping your custom domain in the browser address bar.
-Great for affiliate links where you want to hide the ugly tracking URL.

-Edge Proxy
+Reverse Proxy